cloudcreativity/laravel-json-api/docs/upgrade.md

 ### Controllers

+#### Eloquent

+The `Http\Controllers\EloquentController` class has been removed.
+This has been deprecated for some time, and had no code in it.
+You can extend `Http\Controllers\JsonApiController` directly.

 #### Searching Hook

 As before the `searching` hook now occurs *before* records are queried with the resource's adapter.